thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/docs/code_review.md

 # Code Review Summary

 ## Spark Structured Streaming (`spark/app/spark_processing.py`)
-- ✅ Session bootstrap cleanly separates credential handling and now supports injecting a custom endpoint, which makes the job portable between MinIO and AWS S3. 【F:spark/app/spark_processing.py†L1-L109】
+- ✅ Session bootstrap cleanly separates credential handling and supports injecting a custom endpoint, keeping the job flexible across AWS S3 deployments. 【F:spark/app/spark_processing.py†L1-L209】
 - ⚠️ The job calls `awaitTermination()` and only stops the Spark session in a `finally` block.
 This means the container will run indefinitely unless the streaming query terminates (for example because the process receives SIGTERM).
 That is fine when you supervise it with Docker Compose/Kubernetes, but keep it in mind if you ever run this module directly because the `spark.stop()` call is effectively unreachable during normal operation. 【F:spark/app/spark_processing.py†L86-L106】
 - ⚠️ Static AWS keys are still supported, but when you deploy on AWS consider switching to IAM roles (IRSA on EKS, instance profiles on EMR/EC2).
 To do that, omit `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY` so the code falls back to the default provider chain and can pick up temporary credentials automatically. 【F:spark/app/spark_processing.py†L28-L65】